aaronallred/aaronallred.github.io/_news/announcement_4.md

 inline: true
 ---

-Honored to be selected for the **Future Leaders in Aerospace Symposium**, a great opportunity to connect with emerging researchers across the field.
+I gave a talk at the **Future Leaders in Aerospace Symposium**, hosted by Penn State.